CrunchyData/pg_featureserv/API.md

 ## Function Result

+Calls a function and produces a result dataset of items (either GeoJSON or JSON).

+### Request
 Path: `/functions/{fid}/items`

-Produces a dataset of items from the function (either GeoJSON or JSON)

 #### Parameters
+* `name=value` - Supplies a value for the named function parameter
 * `limit=N` - limits the number of features in the response
 * `offset=N` - starts the response at the given offset
 * `orderBy=PROP[:A | :D]` - order the response items by the given property (ascending (default) or descending)